 Australia’s winter weather ranges from 30°C and sunny in the north, to a chilly 14°C with endless rain throughout the south.
-Regardless of where in the country you might be, it’s important to keep yourself healthy, safe and happy during the winter season – especially if you want to make the most of the mid-year break.
+Regardless of where in the country you might be, it’s important to keep yourself healthy, safe and happy during the tail-end of the winter season (especially now that the semester has started).
 Here are some of our top tips for doing just that.

 Maintain a diet and exercise regime

-As winter starts, so does the exam period, quickly followed by the mid-year break.
-A good diet and fitness regime is often compromised by the stress of exams, but the mid-year holidays offer a fantastic opportunity to get back on track.
+A good diet and fitness regime is often compromised by the stress of studying, but winter is actually a fantastic opportunity to get back on track.

 Rather than exercising outside in the cold, consider joining a gym or any sort of indoor fitness activity, such as yoga, Pilates, or even badminton.
 Often, you can access a student discount, so make sure you bring your student card with you.